FirestormAngel/raspberry-documentation/README.md

 Lets get started

+#### Installing and configuring the hostapd.service

-Update and upgrade your OS, then install the Wifi AccessPoint daemon.
+Step 1: Update and upgrade your OS, then install the Wifi AccessPoint daemon.
 ```bash
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo apt-get install hostapd -y
 ```

-Make sure the hostapd.service is stopped.
+Step 2: Make sure the hostapd.service is stopped.
 ```bash
 $ sudo systemctl stop hostapd
 ```

-Start by disabling the wpa_supplicant.service, which makes your raspberry a client to an external access point.
+Step 3: Start by disabling the wpa_supplicant.service, which makes your raspberry a client to an external access point.
 From now on your raspberry is going to be the access point.
 ```bash
 $ sudo systemclt stop wpa_supplicant.service
 $ sudo systemctl disable wpa_supplicant.service
 ```

-And if you really want to be sure its not used, then..
+Step 4: And if you really want to be sure its not used, then..
 ```bash
 $ sudo mv /etc/wpa_supplicant/wpa_supplicant.conf /etc/wpa_supplicant/wpa_supplicant.conf.old
 ```

-Make sure your *hostapd.conf* is pointed out inside the file */etc/default/hostapd*.
+Step 5: Make sure your *hostapd.conf* is pointed out inside the file */etc/default/hostapd*.
 ```bash
 $ sudo nano /etc/default/hostapd
 ```